 (Note: Wilderness therapy programs have an extensive application that is an informal psychosocial evaluation)

 Intercept is an Outward Bound course that has an additional layer placed over it.
 Like a gooey frosting, that layer seeps into the Outward Bound cake and changes the makeup of the whole thing.
 That layer has to do with Intercept’s population and purpose.
 Its population is students whose relationships are shaky at home, or whose school performance is down, or whose behaviors are either risky or limiting their potential.
-We spend considerable time on the telephone learning from both the parents and the student about their challenges before we accept a student into the Intercept program.
+We spend considerable time on the telephone learning from both the parents and the students about their challenges before we accept a student into the Intercept program.

 Due to the intensity of the program and the whole family involvement, the application process is more extensive.
-We ask for more information from the parents, therapists, student, and at times, third party references.
+We ask for more information from the parents, therapists, students, and at times, third party references.
 It takes longer to get approved for Intercept.

-The purpose of Intercept is to provide the entire family with new perspective and skills, although these are somewhat different from student to parent.
+The purpose of Intercept is to provide the entire family with new perspectives and skills, although these are somewhat different from student to parent.
 While students are on expedition, the parents are doing a workbook and reflecting for the majority of that time, then participating in a 3-day seminar at the end (in person).
 Voyageur specializes in working on motivation, goal-setting, communication, emotional intelligence and whatever else is needed to transfer responsibility from instructors to the student group.

 Intercept is not therapy — there are no therapists on staff.
 However, the same staff do live with the students for the entirety of their experience.
 We focus on unconditional positive regard and creating a challenging and supportive learning environment.
 Students must confront who they are in relation to others and the consequences of their decisions.
 It is effective and intense.